Gowtham-arja/PII-Redactor/README.md

 - **Spring Boot 3.4.1** — plain `CommandLineRunner`, no embedded web server
 - **Apache Maven** — build tool
 - **Apache POI** (`poi-ooxml` 5.4.0) — reads and writes `.docx`
-- No external NLP/ML dependency (no spaCy, Presidio, or OpenNLP) — see *Approach* above for why

 ---